Characters of the Overwatch franchise: Genji

-Genji Shimada (島田源治, Shimada Genji) is a Japanese cyborg ninja.
+Genji Shimada is a Japanese cyborg ninja.
 His main attack method is to throw three Shurikens, either in quick succession or simultaneously in a horizontal spread.
 His abilities are Swift Strike, a quick dashing lunge with good range, and Deflect, a defensive stance that briefly ricochets projectiles back at enemies with his wakizashi.
 His Cyber-Agility allows him to double-jump and run up walls.
 Genji's ultimate ability is Dragonblade, during which Genji unsheathes the odachi on his back and delivers powerful, sweeping melee attacks to any targets within reach for a limited amount of time.

-In his origin story, Genji transforms from a slacker to a superhero.
-His family—the Japanese Shimada crime family—ordered his eldest brother Hanzo to kill Genji for his selfish and hedonistic behavior (as shown in the short Dragons and referenced in-game on the Hanamura map by a shrine devoted to Genji).
-Before he could die, Overwatch found him, and their chief doctor Mercy restored Genji as a cyborg.
-After quelling the rogue artificial intelligence in the first Omnic Crisis, Genji left the Overwatch team to find peace with his new body, mentored by the Omnic Shambali monk Zenyatta.
-When Winston reactivates Overwatch years after the first Omnic Crisis, Genji is one of the first to return.
-He later appeared in Hanamura Showdown, a non-canon cinematic trailer for Heroes of the Storm 2.0.
-Genji also appeared in the animated short Zero Hour, which functioned as announcement cinematic for Overwatch 2.
+Genji is voiced by Gaku Space.